 I promised in the intro post that I would come back to talk about why I chose Braidlocks or as Cherie King spells it “Bradelocz”.

-I had worn my hair in two-strand twists for 8 months.
+I had worn my hair in back to back two-strand twists for 8 months.
 But with washing with the twists in, a complete takedown of each twist, then twisting it back up was not only time-consuming, I was losing a lot of hair since I was doing this on a monthly basis.
-It was really tiresome to see of all the hair that would be on the bathroom floor each session and that I could not wash my hair regularly without messing up the hair.
+It was really frustrating to see of all the hair that would be on the bathroom floor each session, and that I could not wash my hair regularly without messing up the hair.
 I was doing this on a bi-weekly basis, but that got to be too much so I switched to monthly.
-However my scalp was protesting loudly (if it could talk) about not getting washed often.s
+However my scalp was protesting loudly (if it could talk) about not getting washed often.

 Now I’d been researching locs prior to entering the protective style challenge.
 Although I love all locs, I preferred the look of Sisterlocks.
 However, I did not have Sisterlocks money for the initial install, had absolutely no idea on how to maintain them myself, and did not want to go back to being on someone else’s schedule in terms of doing my hair.
 Also, did I mention the money issue?!
 Gotta watch them pennies as they turn into dollars…I digress.

 Braidlocs seemed to be the answer and Cheleski’s blog was the answer to my questions.
 I could put them in myself, wash my hair immediately if I wanted, make them very small like the Sisterlocks, and I could maintain them myself.
 Yay!!
 But (you know there is always a but, right? 🙂 ).

 I had no clue on what the latching method was and could not get a grasp on how to do it from the written instructions.
 (I’m a visual learner…coupled with written instructions).
 So I chickened out from putting them in when I originally planned which was sometime in late March or April.